The College of St. Scholastica

 Here are some classes you could take as part of this major or minor.
 Please note that you would not necessarily need all of these courses to fulfill a major or minor.
 This list doesn't include general education courses.
 Be sure to create your course plan in consultation with your advisor.

-Introduction to the basic principles of nutrition including energy, proteins, carbohydrates, fat, vitamins, minerals and water with application to individual diet assessment.
+Introduces the basic principles of nutrition including energy, proteins, carbohydrates, fat, vitamins, minerals and water with application to individual diet assessment.
 Recommendations for meeting the changing nutritional needs throughout the lifecycle.
 Basic exploration of current food/nutrition issues.
 Four class hours, independent projects.

 Study of the general mechanisms of disease at the cellular and molecular levels, including abnormalities of fluid distribution, the inflammatory process, abnormal immune mechanisms, and neoplastic disease, followed by an application of the basic principles of pathologic processes to diseases of the neurologic, endocrine, reproductive, hematologic, cardiovascular, pulmonary, renal and digestive systems.
 Prerequisite: a completed course in Anatomy/Physiology.

-This course focuses on specific leadership strategies of building respect and collaboration among members of health science disciplines through patient/client centered and ethical decision-making approaches.
+Focuses on specific leadership strategies of building respect and collaboration among members of health science disciplines through patient/client centered and ethical decision-making approaches.
 Students will have opportunities to develop skills to function as leaders representing their professions as part of an interdisciplinary team.
 Additionally, the ATHENS EHR System, which is a state-of-the-art electronic health record, will be used by students in this course to develop their confidence and competence with employing this type of clinical information technology in the practice of their profession.
 Prerequisite: Permission of instructor.

-Study of subjects dealing with healthcare delivery systems in U.S. and/or other countries, such as the philosophy, organization/structure, innovations, benefits, concerns and/or future orientation of the systems.
+Studies subjects dealing with healthcare delivery systems in U.S. and/or other countries, such as the philosophy, organization/structure, innovations, benefits, concerns and/or future orientation of the systems.
 Must be approved by school dean.

 "I chose to major in health sciences because it aligned with both my enthusiasm for exploring the sciences and my desire to work with the local community.
 CSS offers a strong interaction among students, peers and professors which contributes to more success for students."